BjornMelin/ai-job-scraper/docs/adrs/ADR-034-simplified-llm-configuration.md

 - ❌ **Not theoretically optimal**: Could be faster with complex optimizations
 - ❌ **Simple cache only**: No semantic similarity detection
-- ❌ **Conservative GPU usage**: Only 50% utilization vs 95% possible
+- ❌ **Conservative approach**: Could theoretically achieve even higher performance with complex optimizations
 - ❌ **Fixed context**: No dynamic context sizing

 ### Risk Mitigation